We have hardly been prolific of late, both of us busy as bees. Things are about to change. Raw Earth Month is about to commence, more of that later.

 Add this mixture to the onions and garlic, then cook for a few minutes.
 Add the passata and tomato puree plus 100ml of fresh water, which you can first use to wash the remains of the passata out of the jar or packet it came in.

 Cook for a ten more minutes and then add the beans.
 Continue to simmer and taste – adjust seasoning with sugar, salt and pepper.
 The beans will be ready as soon as the seasoning is balanced and the sauce is nice and thick.

 Eat straight away or allow it to cool, divide into portions and freeze.
-It’s traditionally eaten with pitta bread, tomato and cucumber salad and a fried egg.
+It’s traditionally eaten with warm pitta bread, plus tomato and cucumber salad.